 A few people have mentioned they’ve had a hard time with the frosting.
 PLEASE make sure your cheeses are THICK and not runny.
 Different brands can vary slightly.
 If it’s warm in your house that can also play a factor.
 Make sure all ingredients are cold.
 You can also add additional powdered sugar if necessary to thicken the frosting.

 FOR BEST RESULTS PLEASE DRAIN YOUR RICOTTA – If you’re at all unsure about your particular brand of ricotta or if it seems runny, you can drain it overnight.
-Place the cheese in a strainer lined with cheesecloth (or paper towels) over a bowl and drain in the fridge overnight.
-Squeeze out all the liquid.
+See my post on how to strain ricotta cheese for directions and info.

 There are many types and brands of ricotta so results can vary A LOT.
 If you can find it in your area, you can also try ricotta impastata (pastry ricotta).